pkk-code/rclone/docs/content/sftp.md

 E.g. if home directory can be found in a shared folder called "home":

     rclone sync /home/local/directory remote:/home/directory --sftp-path-override /volume1/homes/USER/directory

+To specify only the path to the SFTP remote's root, and allow rclone to add any relative subpaths automatically (including unwrapping/decrypting remotes as necessary), add the '@' character to the beginning of the path.

+E.g. the first example above could be rewritten as:

+	rclone sync /home/local/directory remote:/directory --sftp-path-override @/volume2

+Note that when using this method with Synology "home" folders, the full "/homes/USER" path should be specified instead of "/home".

+E.g. the second example above should be rewritten as:

+	rclone sync /home/local/directory remote:/homes/USER/directory --sftp-path-override @/volume1

 Properties: